martinjohndyer/FAIR_Code_design/episodes/Code_structure.md

 ::::::::::::

-Once you have your package organised, you can share it with others by uploading it to the Python Package Index, or by sharing it on a code hosting platform like GitHub.
-If you do this there are some additional files you should include to make your package more user-friendly, such as a a `README` file that explains what the package does and how to use it, and a `LICENSE` file that specifies the terms under which the code can be used.
+Once you have your package organised, you can share it with others by using a code hosting platform like GitHub, or uploading it to the **Python Package Index** (PyPI, https://pypi.org/).
+If you do this there are some additional files you should include to make your package more user-friendly, such as a `README` file that explains what the package does and how to use it, and a `LICENSE` file that specifies the terms under which the code can be used.

 How best to share and distribute your code will be described in more detail in future sessions.